-Early Childhood Pre-School Lead engages in appropriate professional relationships and demonstrates commitment to professional values.
+The Outreach School Team Lead engages in appropriate professional relationships and demonstrates commitment to professional values.

-Criteria Key Tasks/Indicators Professional and effective relationships are established at all levels throughout the organisation.
-Leads and engages in ethical, respectful, positive and collaborative professional relationships, based on bi-lingual pedagogy with: Ākonga Colleagues, support staff and other professionals Whānau and other carers of ākonga Agencies, external stakeholders, groups and individuals in the community (inc. local Deaf communities).
-Leads a team-focused ethic and contributes to the corporate life of the organisation.
+Criteria Key Tasks/Indicators Professional and effective relationships are established that focus on the learning and wellbeing of all ākonga.
+Leads and engages in ethical, respectful, positive and collaborative professional relationships, based on bi-lingual pedagogy with: Ākonga Teaching colleagues, support staff and other professionals Whānau and other carers of ākonga Agencies, external stakeholders, groups and individuals in the community Leads a team-focused ethic and contributes to the cultural life of the school.
 Fosters a climate of trust, modelling collegiality by working in partnership with other staff.
 Transparently relays relevant information to other staff in a clear and concise manner as needed.

 Represents the organisation and participates as a member of internal and external committees and organisations.
 Ensures whānau and other carers are included and regularly informed in the life of the organisation.
-Creates opportunities to foster whānau engagement with the school.
-Leads by example using the organisations bi-lingual pedagogy when building relationships and working with DHH learners and colleagues.
-There is commitment to promoting the emotional, mental and physical wellbeing of all persons within Ko Taku Reo Deaf Education New Zealand.
+Creates opportunities to foster whānau engagement with the There is commitment to promoting the emotional, mental and physical wellbeing of all persons within Ko Taku Reo Deaf Education New Zealand.
 Promotes and leads inclusivity throughout the organisation, ensuring all learners feel they belong.
 Takes all reasonable steps to provide and maintain an environment that is physically, socially, culturally and emotionally safe.
 Takes all reasonable and practical steps to ensure the health and safety of self and others.
-Collaborates and co-ordinates outside agencies and Syndicate teams to foster the pastoral care of ākonga.
+Collaborates and co-ordinates outside agencies and teams to foster the pastoral care of ākonga.
 Complies with any reasonable health and safety instruction, policy or procedure and ensure that all hazards, risks and incidents are reported according to protocol.
 Participates in any required emergency response or exercises to ensure that essential services are able to be maintained.
 There is respect for, and commitment to best practice around all heritages, languages and cultures, including Bi Lingual Bi Cultural pedagogy.
 Takes responsibility for growing others' confidence in culturally responsible practice, as well as their own.
 Acknowledges and respects the languages, heritages and cultures of all.
 Leads and demonstrates commitment to the bicultural partnership in Aotearoa and a commitment to understanding of Te Tiriti o Waitangi.
 Leads and strengthens best practice of Bi Lingual Bi Cultural pedagogy.
 Develops understanding and use of tikanga and te reo Māori, building this within their team.

 Has a good understanding (or is committed to developing an understanding) of Deaf Culture.
-Is committed to improving the use of NZSL throughout the organisation. • Appreciates, respects and affirms others and works effectively with all to create a positive and collaborative school culture.

-Staff are committed to ongoing learning, and leadership learning, engaging in both formal and informal professional learning and development in their professional practice.
+Is committed to improving the use of NZSL throughout the organisation.
+Appreciates, respects and affirms others and works effectively with all to create a positive and collaborative school culture.
+Staff are committed to ongoing learning, engaging in both formal and informal professional learning and development in their professional practice.
 Commits to developing personal skills in the use of NZSL.
 Engages in the appraisal process for self and direct reports, setting up a regular cycle for review, ensuring documentation is complete, self-reflection/feedback is engaged, and that there is progress towards and/or achievement of performance indicators.
 Identifies professional learning goals in consultation with colleagues and communicates these to the appraiser when establishing performance expectations.
-Identifies professional learning goals in consultation with colleagues.
-Identifies and initiates learning opportunities to advance personal professional knowledge and skills.
-Participates responsibly in professional learning opportunities within the learning community.
-Any additional tasks and/or responsibilities are completed, as requested by the Head of Early Years.
+Identifies and initiates learning opportunities to advance personal professional knowledge and skills. • Participates responsibly in professional learning opportunities within the learning community.
+Any additional tasks and/or responsibilities are completed, as requested by the Regional Co-ordinator and/or Head of Outreach School.
 Ensures all tasks are completed efficiently and to a high standard.
 Is professional in their appearance and manner, positively representing themselves and the organisation to ensure positive perceptions from the internal and external community.
 Performs additional duties in an efficient manner, to the required standard and within a negotiated timeframe.